The concomitant use of NSAIDs and

 effect.
 There is also evidence of acute kidney injury in both NSAID and ACE inhibitor.
 Patients at

-higher risk for elevation in blood pressure from NSAID use are those with pre-existing
+higher risk for elevation in blood pressure from NSAID use are those with pre-existing hypertension,

-with pronounced proteinuria.1 Recommendations for this combination of therapy
+pronounced proteinuria.1 Recommendations for this combination of therapy

 are as follows: